 Between 12pm and 1:30pm, you will get to enjoy an hour-and-a-half’s lunch.
 If your host family lives close by, you can head home to eat and rest for a bit.
 Alternatively, you can enjoy a packed lunch at the hospital.

 You will continue shadowing nurses on their rounds in the afternoon.
-The most important medication of the day is normally administered in the morning (or evenings).
-Because of this, afternoon is the ideal time for you to assist the nurses with more basic practical tasks.
-These might include monitoring heart rates, taking blood pressure, or temperature.
+The most important medication of the day is normally administered in the morning (or evening).
+Because of this, the afternoon is the ideal time for you to assist the nurses with more basic practical tasks.
+These might include monitoring heart rates and taking blood pressure or temperature.

 On some afternoons, you will attend workshops with other medical interns.
 We will let you know in advance which days to set aside for this.